 Auckland's best vegan-friendly cafesby Metro

 It can be difficult to eat out for those on a plant-based diet.
-Thankfully, 12 of Metro's Top 50 best cafes in Auckland offer vegan dishes or dishes that can be easily adapted.
+Thankfully, many of Metro's Top 50 Cafes in Auckland offer vegan dishes or dishes that can be easily adapted.

 St Kevins Arcade, 183 Karangahape Rd, K’ Rd Precinct